ladak100/ladak100.github.io/todayi.md

 - Today, I biked to the park and worked out
 - Today, I finally continued the book
 - Today, I made an amazing breakfast
+- Today, I was productive in the morning and slowed down in the afternoon

 Friday June 7th, 2024:
 - Today, I am going to stop the spiral